One glorious spring day, a beggar named Scruff sat by the side of the road looking miserable.

-“What a day to fall in love,” he mused, and no sooner had he formed that thought than the wealthiest, most beautiful girl in town came his way.
+“What a day to fall in love,” he mused and no sooner had he formed that thought when the wealthiest, most beautiful girl in town came his way.

-Scruff followed her progress as she climbed over a fence stile and took the fork in the road that led to the gravel pit where he begged.
+Scruff followed her progress as she clamored over a fence stile and took the fork in the road that led to the gravel pit where he begged.

 “Could you spare a penny?” was all he could manage to say.